-Recently, a statement was issued by Nebraska bishops opposing a gender identity policy pushed by a state organization.
+Bill Donohue comments on a statement issued by Nebraska bishops opposing a gender identity policy pushed by a state organization:

-The Nebraska National School Activities Association had recently voted-against the express will of a majority of its districts-to allow transgender participation in high school sports and other activities.
-The three Nebraska Catholic bishops opposed this decision, and have asked the association's representative assembly to overturn it on April 8.
+The Nebraska National School Activities Association has voted-against the express will of a majority of its districts-to allow transgender participation in high school sports and other activities.
+The three Nebraska Catholic bishops are opposed to this decision, and are asking the association's representative assembly to overturn it on April 8.